GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

   Remove the last element of the array.
 ```

 `Variant` is a generic type that can hold any type Godot supports.
-That's why we have to explicitly write variable types when dealing with these functions: `var s: String = arr.pop_back()`.
+That's why we have to explicitly write variable types when dealing with these functions: `var text: String = arr.pop_back()`.

-You'll get the same issue with all built-in methods that return the engine's `Variant` type.
+You'll get this issue with all built-in methods that return the engine's `Variant` type.

 ### Write self-documenting code and use comments sparingly